massimo-zaniboni/asterisell-v5/doc/manual/topics/installation/system-overview.md

 # Key concepts

-The Asterisell git repository is cloned inside an host supporting Docker.

-The code is customized and upgraded using the usual Git workflow.

-Asterisell instances are installed and managed using the [instances-configuration-tool], that is installed in a Docker container.
-It will contain also all development tools.
+Asterisell instances are installed and managed using the [instances-configuration-tool]:

+* instances can reside on the same host or other external hosts
+* instances are installed and upgraded automatically using Fabric devops tool

+Asterisell code is downloaded and customized using Git.